 It requires a variety of hardware such as routers, switches, gateways, and repeaters.
 It also includes software necessary to manage and monitor the bandwidth, load balancing, and general management of the connection.

 Networking also covers protocols such as TCP, UDP, and IP.
 These are established protocols to ensure data is transmitted smoothly between different devices.

 Cloud security architecture includes a range of measures, such as identity and access management (IAM), encryption, firewalls, and threat detection.

 It's also important to regularly run security checks, such as using an SPF checker to prevent email spoofing attacks.
+You will reach email security also by getting rid of risky email addresses, which can be done using an email verification tool.
 These measures ensure the safety of your data and infrastructure, as well as protect against potential breaches or data loss.
 It's crucial to stay on top of security concerns and be proactive in addressing any issues that arise.

 Cloud-native applications, such as containerized websites, APIs, or microservices, are built to be highly scalable, flexible, and resilient.
 This makes it easy to coordinate the requirements of the end user with all the resources in the back end.

 They are based on different servers, running in different locations so they can be scaled horizontally and can survive equipment failures.
 As a result they are reliable and cost efficient.
 An issue with one application will not affect the services provided by others.

 This includes any tools used for managing the cloud as a whole.
 Deployment automation, infrastructure configuration and monitoring systems are good examples.

 It brings everything together and coordinates all components of the infrastructure, managing the individual resources.
 It simultaneously performs different functions in order to do this and keep things running smoothly.